Orika Africa

 Congo Basin · Albertine Rift Endemics

 Semuliki protects the only lowland Congo Basin forest in East Africa, a biogeographical outlier where Central African species reach their easternmost limit.
-Over 440 bird species have been recorded here, including 23 Albertine Rift endemics such as the African green broadbill, found nowhere else in East Africa.
+A remarkable diversity of birds has been recorded here, including Albertine Rift endemics such as the African green broadbill, found nowhere else in East Africa.
 A completely different Uganda to the savanna circuit.

 The Creatures You'll Track